 - Functions, utility program names, standard names, and classes.

 - Option flags

-- 'File names', 'button names', and 'field names'.
+- 'File Names', 'button names', and 'field names'.

-- Variables, environment variables, and metasyntactic variables.
+- Variables.

 - Emphasis.

 - [optional information or parameters]

 - Examples are described by text

 - and then shown this way.

 Commands that are entered by the user are preceded in this manual by the characters '\$ ' (dollar sign followed by space).
 If your system uses this sequence as a prompt, then the commands will appear exactly as you see them in the manual.
 If your system uses some other prompt, then the command will appear with the '\$' replaced by whatever prompt character you are using.